diogenesofweb/blog/articles/fetch_api_wrapper.md

 }
 ```

-As the wrapper is done, one last thing to add
+As the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapper is done, one last thing to add.

 ```js
 // ~/fetchWrapper.js